GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory

 \subsection{Problem Statement}

 \textbf{Definition 1.
-(LBSN Check-in Trajectories).} An LBSN check-in trajectory is described as a POI visit sequence $s = [x_1, x_2, \ldots]$ of a user.
-The \( i \)th element \( x_i \) is a check-in point defined as a tuple \( (p_i, t_i) \), where \( p_i \) denotes a unique POI location ID corresponding to a geographic coordinate \(g_{p_i}\), and \( t_i \) is the check-in timestamp.
+(LBSN Check-in Trajectories).} An LBSN check-in trajectory is a sequence of POI visits from an individual, denoted $s = [x_1, x_2, \ldots]$.
+The \(i\)th element \(x_i\) is a check-in represented as the tuple \(x_i=(p_i,t_i)\), where \(p_i\in P\) is a POI ID from a local finite set \(P\) with associated geographic coordinate \(g_{p_i}\), and \(t_i\) is the check-in timestamp.

 \textbf{Definition 2.
 (Trajectory Granularity)} The \textbf{granularity} of a trajectory is its smallest recorded time unit. \textit{Coarse-grained trajectories} use large time units (e.g., hours), while \textit{fine-grained trajectories} use smaller ones (e.g., minutes).
 This work aims to generate fine-grained LBSN check-in trajectories with a minute-level granularity.